-Whether you live in the countryside with acres of land to spare, or in the middle of the city with only a balcony you can create a simple herb garden that will provide you with an abundance of herbs.
-Here are some of our top tips to get you started:
+Whether you live in the countryside with acres of land to spare, or in the middle of the city with only a balcony, you can create a simple herb garden that will provide you with an abundance of fresh garden herbs.
+Here are some of our top tips to get you started.

-- Choose the right position.
 Most herbs like up to 6 hours of sunlight per day so try to find a sunny, sheltered position preferably close to the kitchen so you can easily access your herbs when you are cooking.
 A sunny window sill, a warm corned in the courtyard or a pretty balcony or verandah space is ideal to grow herbs.

-- Use good quality potting mix, or if you are using soil from your yard or garden make sure it is well fertilised and is well-draining.
+Use good quality potting mix to plant your herbs, or if you are using soil from your yard or garden make sure it is well fertilised and is well-draining.
 Herbs don’t like wet feet so clay soils aren’t ideal.

-- Once you are comfortable with growing herbs start adding in smaller vegetables and fruits such as lettuce and tomatoes.
-If you have really limited space small tomato varieties and strawberries can be grown in hanging baskets.
+Once you are comfortable with growing herbs start adding in smaller vegetables and fruits such as lettuce and tomatoes to your herb garden.
+If you have limited space, try planting small tomato varieties and strawberries in hanging baskets.

 Growing herbs is simple and rewarding and will give you an abundance of fresh, healthy greens that you can harvest for cooking throughout the year (plus help you save on your grocery shop!).